bitcrypt0/rafflhub/public/RAFFLHUB_PROTOCOL_DOCUMENTATION.md

 A: The protocol includes retry mechanisms and fallback procedures to handle VRF failures, ensuring raffles can still complete successfully.

 **Q: Can raffles be cancelled or modified by raffle creators?**
-A: Only NFT-prized raffles can be deleted and is only possible when such raffles are in the `Pending` and `Active` states.
+A: Only NFT-prized raffles with custom ticket prices can be deleted.
+Deletion is only possible when such raffles are in the `Pending` and `Active` states.
 Participants are eligible to claim 100% of their ticket purchases from deleted raffles.

 **Q: How is the protocol protected against attacks?**
 A: The protocol implements comprehensive security measures including reentrancy protection, access controls, state validations, and secure prize handling mechanisms.

 ---

-*This documentation is maintained by the Rafflhub Protocol team.
+*This documentation is maintained by the Rafflhub team.
 For technical support or questions, please refer to the official channels or contact the development team.*